 Close Look?
 Home reading programs add non-punitive consistency to practice and enrichment.
 Books for story time cultivate culture, establish expectations and facilitate future studies of math, science and technology.

 Working Order?
 Reading for pleasure and enlightenment may remain in adulthood.
-Reading adults can meet accelerating change with independent study for development of new skills.
-These books rarely rise in “the system”.
+Reading adults can meet accelerating change with independent study to develop new skills.
+Innovative books rarely rise in “the system”.

 Cut Above?
-Students welcome stimulation outside the standard curriculum to see, hear, discuss, act and learn.
-The suspense of problem-solving as they read provides exposure to and practice with original concept development.
+Students welcome stimulation to see, hear, discuss, act and learn outside the standard curriculum.
+Problem-solving suspense during reading provides exposure to and practice with original concept development.

 Environmental Impacts?
-Traditional, virtual and one-on-one tutoring conditions provide a variety of teaching models.
-Checks and balances come with the comfort and freedom of questions asked and answered at home.
+Traditional, virtual and one-on-one tutoring conditions provide flexible teaching variety.
+Checks and balances come with the comfort and freedom of individual questions asked and answered.

 About Face?
 Kids are attuned to distraction and disinterest.
 Attention to digital devices discourages interaction.
-Frustrations of work, school and screen time are contagious.
+Frustrations from work, school and screen time are contagious.
 Reading together is personalized and authentic.